RedisLabs/redislabs-docs/content/rs/concepts/shard-placement-policy.md

 ### Sparse Shard Placement Policy

-In the sparse policy, shards are placed on separate nodes to distribute the shards of a database across all available nodes.
+In the sparse policy, shards are placed on separate nodes as much as possible to distribute the shards of a database across all available nodes.
 When all nodes have database shards, the shards are distributed evenly across the nodes to maintain optimal node health.